CESNET/eInfra-docs/docs.it4i/general/accessing-the-clusters/vpn-access.md

 ## Linux Client

-You may use any open version of FortiClient VPN, although OpenFortiGUI seems to work the best.
+You may use any open version of FortiClient VPN, although [OpenFortiGUI][c] seems to work the best.
 Connection will work with following settings:

 Name         | Value
 :------------|:----------------------